jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

     1. group one or more transactions together into a block
     2. do any computation required (in the case of smart contracts) and summarize the result.
     3. Propose this bundle to the other validators for inclusion at the head of the chain.
-        1. Each validator checks if the computation is okay, and decides whether to accept the block.
-If there are multiple valid blocks for this round, they have a rule that they can execute independently to pick one.
+        1. Each validator checks if the computation is okay, and decides whether to accept the block.[^multipleblocks]
         2. Once the block is decided, if anyone broke the rules, they are penalized.
 This is called “slashing” and is also encoded as a transaction that validators have to vote on.
 5. From 4cii, we see that the “truth” in a blockchain is determined by what most of the validators say is the truth.
     1. So, if most of the validators[^most] cheat the same way, consensus can still be achieved.
 And the minor who didnt cheat will be “lying” even if they followed the earlier rules.